-Why Choose PRS to Value and/or Sell Your Pharmacy
+Why Choose PRS Pharmacy Services to Value Your Pharmacy

 Your Pharmacy’s Value is more than just an arbitrary dollar amount per script and knowing your pharmacy’s true value is important no matter the reason.
 Your Pharmacy is the culmination of a lifetime of hard work and valuing or selling your pharmacy does not belong in the hands of amateurs.
-If you wish to discuss your options with true professional Pharmacy brokerage and valuation experts, please reach out to the Pharmacy ownership specialists at PRS Pharmacy Services.
+If you wish to discuss your options with professional Pharmacy brokerage and valuation experts, please reach out to the Pharmacy ownership specialists at PRS Pharmacy Services for a FREE Consultation.
 If you decide to have us value and/or sell your Pharmacy, we will assign one of PRS’s licensed Pharmacists with at least 20 years of experience valuing, selling, transferring and opening retail Pharmacies to be your Project Manager.
 The Pharmacist Project Manager, along with our skilled support staff, will work with you every step of the way to take the stress out of, what can be, a very stressful process if not managed properly.
 You can also sign up for a FREE PHARMACY VALUE ESTIMATE from our team of pharmacy valuation experts!

-PRS is the ONLY Pharmacy ownership and brokerage consultant endorsed by NCPA, the Federation of Pharmacy Networks and over twenty Buying Groups representing more than 15,000 independent Pharmacies.
+PRS is the ONLY Pharmacy ownership and brokerage consultant recommended by NCPA, the Federation of Pharmacy Networks and over twenty Buying Groups representing more than 15,000 independent Pharmacies.
 Why?
-Unlike some companies that claim to be the experts, we actually are, and our vast experience in a variety of unique situations make us the BRAND NAME in Pharmacy consulting, compliance, and brokerage.
+Our vast experience in the Independent Pharmacy industry coupled with our reputation make us the BRAND NAME in Pharmacy consulting, compliance, and brokerage.

 To date, PRS has sold, transferred, or opened over 500 independent Pharmacies and has worked in all 50 states.
-Our experience will far exceed your expectations.
 We are fully insured, licensed, and accredited.
 We invite you to compare us to our competition and see for yourself why we are a different kind of broker.

 About the authors: